staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/basics/postman-basics.md

     url:  "https://academy.postman.com/getting-started-with-postman-2212"
 ---

-This section covers the basic features of Postman that help you send API requests, share your work with others, and use Postman in your API-first workflows.
+This section covers the basic features of Postman that help you send API requests, share your work with others, and use Postman in your API development workflows.
 You'll also get a tour of the Postman user interface to launch you on your API-first journey.

 ## Contents